 Go on a cruise

-Enjoy an afternoon scenic tour of the Detroit River while listening to a live-audio commentary on the history and cultural significance of the Detroit River and its surrounding areas.
-You can choose from a sunset cruise, historic Amherstburg cruise, dinner cruise and more!
+Enjoy an afternoon scenic tour of the Detroit River while listening to a live audio commentary on the history and cultural significance of the Detroit River and its surrounding areas.
+You can choose from a sunset cruise, a historic Amherstburg cruise, a dinner cruise, and more!
 Details

 Hike or Bike the Waterfront Trail

-Can you complete the Windsor-Essex section of the waterfront trail that runs from Lakeshore to Leamington this summer – a total of 213.2 kilometres?
+Can you complete the Windsor-Essex section of the waterfront trail that runs from Lakeshore to Leamington this summer – a total of 213.2 kilometers?
 Details

 A Fun Time on the Pottery Wheel